 Now, let us take a deeper and clearer look at the differences between the two roles.

-As a facilitator of an agile development team, a Scrum Master is responsible for managing the process of how information flows.
-The Scrum Master is like a leader for his Scrum team and focuses on a single team or at the most, a couple of teams.
-He is up-to-date with everything that is taking place inside the workplace, and knows the whole team inside out.
+As an integral part of an agile development team, a Scrum Master is responsible for managing the process of how information flows within the team.
+He is up to date with everything that is taking place inside the workplace, and knows the whole team inside out.

 Your email address will not be published.
 Required fields are marked *